TaikiSan21/PamBinaries/README.md

 PamBinaries should be compatible with Pamguard v2.00.15 and earlier.

+#### Version 1.3.4

+* `pbToDf` now reads match and reject corr for click template classifier, and also fixed an issue where it would crash sadly if templateNames were supplied but a click did not have a corresponding number of templates

 #### Version 1.3.3

 * Clicks now also store `maxAmplitude` in the output